cjteclab/yatra/linux_terminal_compendium.md

 	- see alexandria
 1. Efficient Linux at the Command Line.
 Boost Your Command-Line Skills (Daniel Barret)
 	- see alexandria
+	- full pdf
 1. Grundlagen und Praxis der Bash- und C-Programmierung in Unix/Linux (Antonova/Slaveva)
 	- see alexandria
 1. The Linux Command Line (William Shotts)
+	- see alexandria
+	- full pdf
 1. Pro Bash.
 Learn to Script and Program the GNU/Linux Shell (Jayant Varma)
+	- see alexandria
 1. bash Cookbook.
 Solutions and Examples for bash users (Albing/Vossen)
+	- see alexandira
+	- full pdf
 1. Mastering Linux Shell Scripting.
 A practical guiede to Linux command-line (Ebrahim/Mallett)
+	- table of content not found
 1. bash Idioms.
 Write Powerful, Flexible, Readable Shell Scripts (Albing/Vossen)
+-	- table of content not found
+1. From Bash to Z Shell.
+Conquering the Command Line (Kiddle/Peek/Stephenson)
+	- see alexandria
+1. Advanced Bash-Scripting Guide (Mendel Cooper)
+	- see alexandria
+	- full pdf
+1. Bash Guide for Beginners (Bachtelt Garrels)
+	- see alexandira
+	- full pdf
+1. Bash Reference Manual
+	- see alexandria
+	- full pdf